GF2++

 constexpr

-Operator * is used for the dot product of lhs and rhs as a boolean value.
+Operator * returns the dot product of lhs and rhs as a boolean value.

-For any pair of vector-like types, the dot product is the "sum" of the element-wise products of the two operands \(u * v = \sum_i u_i v_i \) where the sum is over all the indices so the two operands must have the same length.
+For any pair of vector-like types, the dot product is: \(u * v = \sum_i u_i v_i \) where the sum is over all the indices so the two operands must have the same length.
 In GF(2) the sum is modulo 2 and, by convention, the scalar output is a boolean value.

 Note